All-Hands-AI/OpenHands/agenthub/README.md

 ## State
 The `state` contains:
-* A history of actions taken by the agent, as well as any obserations (e.g. file content, command output) from those actions
+* A history of actions taken by the agent, as well as any observations (e.g. file content, command output) from those actions
 * A list of actions/observations that have happened since the most recent step
 * A [`plan`](https://github.com/OpenDevin/OpenDevin/blob/main/opendevin/plan.py), which contains the main goal
   * The agent can add and modify subtasks through the `AddTaskAction` and `ModifyTaskAction`